aadityachapagain/aadityachapagain.github.io/content/articles/tracking_training.md

           callbacks=[WandbCallback()])

 ```
-If you are working on images and need a way to log your correctly classifed and misclassifed sample images, you can also do so using wandb.
+If you are working on images and need a way to log your correctly classified and misclassified sample images, you can also do so using wandb.
 Below you will see the examples of it.

 ```python